-ATLANTA (October 20, 2009) – Former U.S. President and Nobel Peace Prize laureate Jimmy Carter and his wife, Rosalynn, will lead the annual Habitat for Humanity build bearing their name in five Asian countries, November 15-20, 2009.
+BANGKOK, 21st October 2009: Former U.S. President and Nobel Peace Prize laureate Jimmy Carter and his wife, Rosalynn, will lead the annual Habitat for Humanity build bearing their name in five Asian countries from 15th -20th November.

-The Carters and nearly 3,000 volunteers from around the world will build and repair 166 homes in Thailand, Vietnam, China, Cambodia and Laos―all countries along the Mekong River.
-In the Mekong River Basin, nearly one-fifth of the population lives in poverty—many on less than the equivalent of one US dollar per day, according to the CIA World Factbook.
+The Carters and nearly 3,000 volunteers from around the world will build and repair 166 homes in Thailand, Vietnam, China, Cambodia and Laos — all countries along the Mekong River.
+In the Mekong River basin, nearly one-fifth of the population lives in poverty — many on less than the equivalent of one US dollar per day.

 “In an area of the world where many people live in deplorable conditions, we have a chance to help families improve their housing,” said former President Jimmy Carter.
 “Over the years I have seen the lasting impact Habitat for Humanity volunteers can have, and I have been personally touched by the work they are doing around the world.”

-Habitat for Humanity of Thailand will anchor the five-country Carter Work Project, where volunteers will build a community of 82 houses with families in Chiang Mai province.
-The number 82 was chosen to honor the 82nd birthday of the Thai king, His Majesty King Bhumibol Adulyadej, on December 5, 2009.
+Habitat for Humanity of Thailand will anchor the five-country Carter Work Project, where volunteers will build a community of 82 houses with families in Nong Kon Kru village, San Sai district, Chiang Mai province.
+The number 82 was chosen to honor the 82nd birthday on 5th December of the Thai king, His Majesty King Bhumibol Adulyadej.

 Additionally, in Laos, Habitat volunteers and families will refurbish 11 homes in Ban Chawang village, 30 minutes outside the capital city of Vientiane.